 You may be entitled to workers’ compensation death benefits or you could potentially file a wrongful death claim.

-Visit our social media sites for more information about workplace and transportation accident news in Washington, D.C., Maryland and Virginia.
+Visit our social media sites for more information about workplace and transportation accident news in Maryland.